Izardo/pands-project-2021/README.md

 Fisher's Iris data set, also known as the Iris flower data set, is a multivariate collection of data first presented by Ronald Fisher in 1936 in his article *The Use of Multiple Measurements in Taxonomic Problems*.[1]
 Fisher was a British statistician, geneticist and academic who spearheaded the implementation of statistical methods in the modelling of scientific experiments.[2]
 For this reason, Fisher has been regarded as “a genius who almost single-handedly created the foundations for modern statistical science”[3] and further, “the single most important figure in 20th century statistics”.[4]

 The Iris data set contains 150 records of individual Iris flowers which were originally collected by Edgar Anderson and for this reason, the data set is sometimes referred to as the Anderson data set.[1]
 Fisher established a linear algebriac equation to assess whether his samples could be used to classify different Iris species based on the flower's morphology.
 There were four attributes measured: sepal length, sepal width, petal length and petal width.
 Fisher observed three seperate species from the sample set: Iris setosa, Iris versicolor and Iris virginica.
 Below is a preview of Fisher's Iris Data Set.
+The full original data set can be found [here](./pngs/Fisher's_og_data.png)

 ![Preview Iris Data Set](pngs/Fisher_data_preview.png "Fisher's Data Set")</br>
 *Preview of Fisher's Iris Data Set*